 Yeah, I think on the ticket zero one, like, we're, we're really trying to make sure that like, we're like, like once again though that like, we, we want to be mindful of what our incident rate is, right.
 That like customers are, you know, interacting with us because they want to be interacting with us versus because they have to.
 Um, but then we're also tracking things like customer support, MPS, we're tracking things around resolution time, a number of other kinds of like industry standard metrics.
 Um, but I think a lot of it too is making sure that like, we're then using those metrics as like an objective starting point of a conversation to make our experience better.
 Right.
 It's not just about, you know, MPS on, in an, in a vacuum is interesting directionally, but it's, it's more about, okay, what are we learning from those insights and those friction points in the experience and what are we doing to sort of eliminate them upstream.
 Um, and that's a lot of, a lot of where we spend our time kind of operationally is trying to refine the things that will, will help all customers and drive more value.

 Um, it makes a lot of sense.
 You know, I, I think, uh, HubSpot is really excellent with, um, onboarding videos, how to tutorials, uh, product videos and other things.
-And we have a lot of people that use cloud app on customer support teams, um, to kind of, you know, close tickets, faster, uh, use videos and visuals.
+And we have a lot of people that use the cloud app screen recorder and screenshot tool on customer support teams, um, to kind of, you know, close tickets, faster, uh, use videos and visuals.
 I'm not sure if you guys are doing that now, but how do you think visuals and videos and not just kind of pushing someone to like an FAQ page or whatever can be helpful to, um,

 Yeah, I think they're like from a, one of the things I think that's really important about, um, creating a good customer experience is, is being contextual right.
 And understanding how do I like, yes, the customer has a question, but that cost, that question is very much, you know, not going to always be able to be answered by the generic or, or the sort of high level doc.
 Um, they have specific use cases.
 They're trying to get you to help them design solutions and video can really speed up that communication.
 Um, text-based communication is misunderstood like 50% of the time, right.
 So we spend a lot of time trying to write these long emails and then, you know, the answer is an email, but it just gets missed.
 Right.
 Um, and so that's so much of that I think comes down to like, how can you very quickly and visually communicate some of these concepts?
 How can you, it, um, I think that that's one of the great things about, you know, capture, screen capture software, like, like cloud app, where you can create this video that can be personalized and somebody, you know, in their app and their instance, right.
 With their information.
 And they can really see then, okay.
 Like that's how I do the thing versus maybe having to explain that over the course of five or six emails.